kuddai/blog/_drafts/2018-04-06-evolving-science.md

 Heirarchy of explanation;

 1. Generative (association. could just fit a fn)
-- Disentanglement and reductionism. (this `fn` is sufficient to generate Z from X and Z)
+2. Disentanglement and reductionism. (this `fn` is sufficient to generate Z from X and Z)
-- Counterfactuals (via ablation) -- can give us necessity (given other assumptions).
+3. Counterfactuals (via ablation) -- can give us necessity (given other assumptions).
 (X is necessary for Z)
-- Advantages given by bounds on the complexities of resources. (why is X necessary for Z?)
+4. Advantages given by bounds on the complexities of resources. (why is X necessary for Z?)
-- A single simple fn being optimised.
+5. A single simple fn being optimised. (aka comression!?)

 Process;